ulyssessouza/envlang/README.md

 VAR4="default_value_for_unset"
 ```

-Please note that it used `%q` to print empty strings, as the default `fmt.Printf` will not print them.
+Please note that it used `%q` to print empty strings, as `%s` would not print anything.

 ## License